tangentyh/notes-of-tan/javaNotes.md

      }
      ```
    - `static <S> ThreadLocal<S> withInitial(Supplier<? extends S> supplier)`
-   - `ThreadLocal.ThreadLocalMap`, referenced by `Thread` field -- open addressing hash table
+   - `ThreadLocal.ThreadLocalMap`, referenced by `Thread.threadLocals` field -- open addressing hash table
      - entry -- `WeakReference<ThreadLocal<?>>` as key, whose hash value managed by a static `AtomicInteger`, `getAndAdd` for every `ThreadLocal` instance
      - memory leak -- referent of `WeakReference<ThreadLocal<?>>` keys can be reclaimed by GC, but no `ReferenceQueue` like in `WeakHashMap`, `expungeStaleEntries()` called only when rehash, and single entry expunge method called only when a stale entry encountered, possibly leaving stale entries not expunged